ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 **Example:**

-If you need the period "from the beginning of January to the end of March", enter "1" on the left and "3" on the right:
+If you need the period 'from the beginning of January to the end of March', enter '1' on the left and '3' on the right:

 ![Expample with months](pictures/example-months.png)

-If you need the period "from the beginning of January 2019 to the end of June 2021", enter "1" and '19' on the left and "6" and "21" on the right:
+If you need the period 'from the beginning of January 2019 to the end of June 2021', enter '1' and '19' on the left and '6' and '21' on the right:

 ![Example with years](pictures/examples-years.png)